Renjithkumar993/Nodejs-Readme-Generator/README.md

 # Nodejs-Readme-Generator

 ## Description
 This is a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
-The README file will include a title, description, table of contents, installation instructions, usage information, contribution guidelines, test instructions, license information, and contact information.
+The README file will include a title, description, table of contents, installation instructions, usage information with option to attach screenschots or gif, contribution guidelines, test instructions, license information, and contact information.

 ## Installation